Polymer/old-docs-site/docs/polymer/styling.md

     <x-foo class="polymer-veiled">If you see me, elements are upgraded!</x-foo>
     <div class="polymer-veiled"></div>

-Alternatively, add its selector to `Polymer.veiledElements`.
+Alternatively, you can add selectors to `Polymer.veiledElements`.
 Elements included in this array will automatically get the `polymer-veiled` class applied to them at boot time:

     Polymer.veiledElements = ['x-foo', 'div'];